What moves beneath the surface shapes everything above it.

 Patrick Liebl

-Presence and facilitation: knowing when to hold space and when to move.
+Presence & facilitation: knowing when to hold space and when to move.

 My approach

-My work is grounded in what I call presence-based facilitation: the practice of bringing full, non-judgmental attention to what is actually happening in a conversation or process – not just the content, but the undercurrent.
-What's being said.
-What isn't.
-Where the energy is, and where it's stuck.
+My work is grounded in what I call presence-based facilitation, the practice of bringing full, non-judgmental attention to what is actually happening in a conversation or process.
+That includes the content, as well as the undercurrent: what's being said, what isn't, where the energy is, and where it's stuck.

-This approach draws on traditions of mindfulness and compassionate presence that I've studied and practiced for many years.
-The ability to stay grounded when emotions run high, to hold space for discomfort without rushing to resolve it, and to remain genuinely curious about every person in the room: these are trainable skills.
+My approach draws on traditions of mindfulness, embodiment and compassionate presence that I've studied and practiced for many years.
+Staying grounded when emotions run high, holding space for discomfort without rushing to resolve it, and remaining genuinely curious about every person in the room: these are trainable skills.
 They are also, I've found, the skills that make the difference between a process that merely concludes and one that actually moves something.

-What this means for you: I don't come with a fixed methodology or a predetermined outcome.
-I come with a quality of attention and a set of capabilities that I adapt to what the situation actually needs.
+What this means for you is that I come with a quality of attention and a set of capabilities that I adapt to what the situation actually needs, rather than a fixed methodology or a predetermined outcome.

 It starts with a conversation

-If you're curious about working together, the first step is simple: a conversation.
-No agenda, no commitment, just a chance to talk about where you are and what you're navigating.
+If you're curious about working together, we would start by having a conversation.
 You don't need to know exactly what you're looking for.
 Often the most useful thing that comes out of a first call is simply more clarity about what you need, whether I'm the right person to help, and what a next step might look like.

 OFFERINGS:

-Outcome: Groups leave having done more than talk – they've metabolized something together.
-With a deeper awareness of what is actually at play, and a renewed sense of connection to each other and to what matters.
+Groups leave having done more than just talk.
+They've metabolized something together.
+A deeper awareness of what is actually at play, and a renewed sense of connection to each other and to what matters.

-Outcome: Over time, you'll find yourself less reactive in difficult moments and more capable of holding a room through them.
+Outcome: Over time, you'll find yourself less reactive in difficult moments, more capable of getting to what actually matters and more confident that you can hold a room through whatever arises.

-• Organizations go through grief too – when a colleague dies, when a beloved structure disappears, when a change process asks people to let go of something they didn't choose to lose.
+Organizations go through grief too: when a colleague dies, when a beloved structure disappears or when a change process asks people to let go of something they didn't choose to lose.
 This is often the invisible drag on teams and cultures.
-I help organizations name and navigate these moments.
+I help organizations to name and navigate these moments.

 I trained as a facilitator, a grief counsellor, and an end-of-life companion.
 That combination might seem unusual but it isn't accidental.